Bruno-Vdr/vssg/README.md

 - Topics: 1 to N exists in the Blog.
 Topics are similar to forum Topics/Threads, denoted as blog's sub-directory.
 - Pushes: 0 to N Pushes inside a Topic directory.
 Each push is an HTML page, in a topic sub-directory.

+### Before all: Install V from [V repository](https://github.com/vlang/v).

+Grab V sources, follow installation procedure.
+Then you can download or clone vssg source files.
+Then in the main directory (the one that contains the v.mod) file run "v ." command.
+This will compile vssg executable.
+You should alias or put is in your $PATH env variable.

 ## Quickstart guide:

 Want an example: [Go the the test blog, to try by yourself vssg.](./Doc/Playground.md)

 ## A more detailed start guide:

-### 0) Grab and install V lang from [V repository](https://github.com/vlang/v).

-Then grab vssg sources, follow installation procedure.
-Then DL vssg source files and in the main directory (the one that contains the v.mod) file run "v ." command.
-This will compile vssg executable.
-You should alias or put is in your $PATH env variable.

 ### 1) Init the blog with the command:
 In your favorite terminal type "vssg init Blog"  (vssg must be in your $PATH)